Annotation Type OnChange

 @PermazenType

-public class NamedPerson extends Person {
+public abstract class NamedPerson extends Person {

 public abstract String getName();